edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

     - Trunk Link must be set up before VTP can be used.
     - VTP MUST be propagated via trunk link under the same domain link (set same domain with `vtp domain SysDomain`)
     - VTP can propagate VLAN info (VLAN ID, VLAN Name) **automatically** via trunk links to all switches as long as they are under the same domain link
-    - VTP gurantees setting same VLAN across all swtiches across the network (passwords must be the same too)
+    - VTP guarantees setting same VLAN across all switches across the network (passwords must be the same too)

 - 3 modes of VTP:
     - Server Mode: Will attempt to affect other switches by taking charge of sending VTP messages